Coping With Epilepsy Medikidz Comic Book Explains Epilepsy

 ---------------------------------

 The morbidity and mortality for tonic-clonic seizure is high because these patients get no aura and thus the seizure strikes without warning.
 Patients can have posterior shoulder dislocations and broken bones.
 The incidence of sudden death is 24 times higher in persons with epilepsy than in the general population.
-Some of the risk factors for sudden death in epilepsy (Sudden Unexplained Death in Epilepsy) include high seizure frequency (specifically tonic-clonic type), younger age, mental retardation, and polytherapy.
+Some of the risk factors for sudden death in epilepsy (SUDEP) include high seizure frequency (specifically tonic-clonic type), younger age, mental retardation, and polytherapy.

 Age